deukyunlee/deukyunlee/README.md

 - 👀 I’m interested in Blockchain Tech.
 - 🎓 I’m pursuing my CS bachelor's degree at Hanyang Univ.
 ERICA
 - 📢 I have served in the Army as KATUSA in Pyeongtaek, South Korea
-- ⚽ I love to play and watch football